MaxFilings vs LegalZoom (Who’s Right For You?)

 I honestly don’t have a preference here.
 Both MaxFilings and LegalZoom have intuitive, user-friendly websites with professional design.
 Also, their services are so simple to use that most of them just require you to fill out some basic contact info for your business.

-MaxFilings and LegalZoom are both among the best LLC formation services available online.
+MaxFilings and LegalZoom are both among the top LLC websites available.
 Still, some of you may remain undecided.
-To help you make your decision, I’ll close by describing a few scenarios in which you might be inclined to use one over the other.
+To help you make a decision, I’ll close by describing a few scenarios in which you might be inclined to use one over the other.
 Whichever one you choose, we wish you well in all your business endeavors!

 Choose MaxFilings if You Are: